Updated: December 20, 2024

 Looking at Portugal compared to Washington, DC, you will find that the cost of living in Portugal in us dollars is much cheaper.
 For a single person, the estimated monthly cost of living in Portugal without rent is around €711.
 In comparison to Washington DC, Lisbon is approximately 51 percent cheaper overall (without rent).
 Rental costs in Lisbon are, on average, 57 percent lower than in Washington, DC.
 Buying an apartment in the Lisbon city center €5,376 ($5,842) per square meter while the same sized apartment in the Washington DC city center will cost €13,128 ($14,266) per square meter.
 These are the latest 2024 stats, according to Numbeo.

-Portugal is not the cheapest country.
-However, costs in Portugal are fairly affordable compared to the US.
-According to the latest Numbeo stats in a capital city comparison, in Washington, DC, living expenses are 53.4 percent higher than the living cost in Lisbon, Portugal.
+Costs in Portugal are fairly affordable compared to the US.
+According to the latest Numbeo stats in a capital city comparison, in Washington, DC, living expenses are 53.4 percent higher than in Lisbon, Portugal.
 Washington, DC, restaurant prices are also 53.4 percent higher than in Lisbon.